ubccr/akrr/docker/namd/README.md

 ## Directory with all the files for the namd docker
+NOTE: Right now this docker is incorrect bc its using mpi and not charmrun like its supposed to, i'll be working on getting it working with charm

 Went to this site: https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD And I downloaded Linux-x86_64-multicore (64-bit Intel/AMD single node)